Steps to cancel a check

-Can you stop a check over a dispute?
+Can you cancel a check over a dispute?

-Requesting a stop payment order is a good move if a check has been lost or stolen, was written incorrectly, or if you suspect fraudulent activity involving your bank account.
+You should cancel a check if a check has been lost or stolen, was written incorrectly, or if you suspect fraudulent activity involving your bank account.

 But it's risky to stop a check because of a dispute – if, for example, you paid a contractor and the person didn't complete all of the work.

 In this situation, canceling the check could bring you some legal trouble.
 If you receive goods or services you paid for by check and then stop that payment, that could be considered check fraud.